tomek-he-him/stereo/Readme.md

-*stereo* is a super-lightweight alternative to RXjs.
+*stereo* is a super-lightweight alternative to RxJS.
 A collection of micro modules you can mix, match and extend.

 Create your own slim and powerful event emitter.